Skip to main content

 • Expansive.
 Workload guidelines should recognize faculty members who also are assigned and perform essential administrative and/or extension roles in addition to the standard roles and expectations for faculty members, if applicable.
 These multiple roles should be incorporated into the allocation of duties as part of, not in addition to, their FTE workload.

-General OSU faculty workload requirements
+General faculty workload requirements

-At OSU, the academic unit (e.g., department/school, colleges without departments, regional campuses) is responsible for defining faculty workload, ensuring that every faculty member has duties and responsibilities commensurate with their respective appointment, and that the overall unit workload is distributed fairly and equitably among its faculty.
-Faculty workload is defined in specific terms in the TIU’s pattern of administration (POA) document.
+In alignment with the ODHE’s Standards for Instructional Workloads and Ohio State’sFaculty Appointments, Faculty Workload, Tenure and Retrenchment policy,(tenure initiating unit (TIU, college, regional campus) is responsible for defining faculty workload, ensuring that every faculty member has duties and responsibilities commensurate with their respective appointment,and that the overall unit workload is distributed fairly and equitably among its faculty and is consistent with the institution’s mission.
+Faculty workload must be defined in specific terms in the TIU, college, regional campus POA document.

 To ensure that these guidelines are truly developed through a model of shared governance, the process of approval should include consultation of all faculty in the academic unit, according to Faculty Rule 3335-3-35, providing enough time for faculty discussion.
+In this particular case, consultation should include clinical/teaching/practice, associated, and research faculty and their feedback should be included at the same level as tenure track faculty.
+The academic unit leader (chair, director, dean of college without department, regional campus dean) needs to demonstrate this consultation process upon submission of the POA, and how feedback from faculty has been incorporated into the final guidelines.

-TIU workload guidelines must, at a minimum, include statements of:
+Academic unit workload guidelines must, at a minimum, include statements of:

 • Types and amounts of instruction needed to accomplish the teaching mission of the unit.

-• Normally, this will include an analysis of the likely numbers and types of courses/sections necessary to satisfy the demand for undergraduate general education, undergraduate major and minor programs, and graduate and/or professional programs.
+• Normally, this will include an analysis of the likely numbers and types of courses/ sections necessary to satisfy the demand for undergraduate general education, undergraduate major and minor programs, and graduate and/or professional programs.

 • Expectations of time allocation to research/creative activity by faculty types.